nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 ```
 ![plot with format string](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/basic_matplotlib_plot_with_line_format_string.png)

-Congrats, we just covered the intro, installation and very basic plotting skills of Matplotlib.
+Congrats, we just covered the intro, installation and very basic plotting skills of *Matplotlib*

+I would also like to point out that in the [anatomy of figure](https://matplotlib.org/3.2.1/gallery/showcase/anatomy.html) page, the code with which the fi
 <hr/>

 ### Online Interpreter